This page provides an overview of:

 How members are shaping NFU net zero work

 The NFU’s net zero steering group first met in April 2019.
-It consists of a member of each NFU national commodity board and forum and is chaired by John Davies, NFU Cymru President with support from Guy Smith, NFU Deputy President.
+It consists of a member of each NFU national commodity board and forum and is chaired by John Davies, NFU Cymru President.
 The steering group drives all aspects of the NFU’s work on net zero and provides the opportunity for detailed technical discussion.

 Improving farming’s productive efficiency will enable farmers to produce the same quantity of food, or more, with less inputs, in smarter ways.
 This, in turn, will enable the sector to reduce its total greenhouse gas emissions.